asoa/WinEvent_ELK/README.md

 you through deploying a docker-compose Elastic Stack environment.

 ### PowerShell
-The PowerShell script uses PowerShell Remoting to distributively conduct parallel "Invoke-Command" commands on remote computers to run the PowerShell cmdlet "Get-WinEvent" to get Windows Logs->Security, and
+The PowerShell script uses PowerShell Remoting to distributively conduct "Invoke-Command" commands on remote computers to run the PowerShell cmdlet "Get-WinEvent" to get Windows Logs->Security, and
 Application and Services Logs->TaskScheduler.
-The PowerShell script requires PS-Remoting to be enabled in the windows environment; See PowerShell help file "get-help about_Remote_Requirements" for more information about the requirements to enable PowerShell Remoting.
-In summary, you have to enable PS-Remoting on all computers that the script will run on.
-The easiest way to do this is to create a GPO that enables the WinRM service and corresponding firewall rules to allow the traffic.
-Another way is to use Psexec to programmatically run "winrm.cmd quickconfig -q" on remote computers.

 ### Usage
 Again, this repo provides a docker-compose.yml file to quickly deploy an Elastic Stack using the official Elasticsearch,Logstash,and Kibana images hosted on https://hub.docker.com.
 The requirements to deploy the Elastic Stack using the